Arbovirus Field Surveillance Techniques

 - Separate cartons should be used for different collecting locations at a site.
 For instance, mosquitoes collected from the pants leg while surveying the grass at a site should be in a different carton than those collected from a chicken coop at the same site.
 Of course, different sites will also require separate cartons.
 Collect about 50 mosquitoes at a site; then enter all collection information on the mosquito submission form that accompanies the carton.
 Please use a ballpoint pen.
 Attach the form to the carton with a rubber band.

-Note: The above method is most often used; however, if precise information pertaining to location and site is not important to the investigator, mosquitoes may be combined in the same cartons and labeled as desired (such as county, city, block, or code number).
+Note: The above method is most often used; however, if precise information about location and site is not important to the investigator, mosquitoes may be combined in the same cartons and labeled as desired (such as county, city, block, or code number).

 - Collected specimens are placed into a cooler that also contains several frozen containers.
 This will keep the live specimens cool and relatively inactive during the remainder of the survey.